openwfm/wrf-sfire-docs/docs/updates.md

 should not take more than few minutes.**
 Please see [CPU temperature](https://demo.openwfm.org/web/alderaan/cpu_temp.txt) for details.

+### 2022/08/02

+* Planned maintenance in progress.
+Alderaan not available.

 ### 2022/07/31

 * Nodes math-alderaan-c[29-32] fixed, math-alderaan-c[13-26,28] still offline.